 For 14 years, Linda Wiken owned the mystery specialty store, Prime Crime Books in Ottawa, ON.
 It was with sadness and a sense of anticipation that she closed the store in 2010.
 Now, she's embarked on a life of crime between the pages.
 Her first novel in the Ashton Corners Book Club mysteries, A Killer Read, was published April, 2012 as her alter ego, Erika Chase, and was shortlisted for an Agatha Award for Best First Novel at the Malice Domestic conference.
 There are now five books in the series.

 She embarked on a new writing adventure this year as the real Linda Wiken with another series, the Dinner Club Mysteries, also from Berkley Prime Crime.
-The first book, Toasting Up Trouble, is now available.
-The second, Roux the Day, will be available in March, 2017.
+There are three titles in that series.

 Her short stories have appeared in the seven Ladies’ Killing Circle anthologies (three of which she co-edited), and in the magazines Mysterious Intent and Over My Dead Body.
 She has been short-listed for an Arthur Ellis Award, Best Short Story, from Crime Writers of Canada.